 Item responds to these sub-outcomes: Children interact verbally and non-verbally with others for a range of purposes, Children express ideas and make meaning using a range of media, Children engage with a range of texts and get meaning from these texts, Children begin to understand how symbols and pattern systems work, Children use information and communication technologies to access information, investigate ideas and represent their thinking, Children become strong in their social, emotional and spiritual wellbeing, Children take increasing responsibility for their own health and physical wellbeing.

-Support is provided through case consultation, provision of group training and other discipline specific services to enhance and support children's communication, language, social and emotional wellbeing and support access and inclusion.
+Using an approach that builds on existing skills and knowledge, a multi-disciplinary team of allied health practitioners (such as speech pathologists, psychologists and occupational therapists) works with educators, children and families.
+Support is provided through case consultation, group training and other discipline-specific services to enhance and support children's communication, language, social and emotional wellbeing, access and inclusion.

 Target population: early childhood educators, children and families.

-Program adaptability: services should consider, in consultation with their allied health team, what the needs of their staff and children are and how best they may be supported by the multidisciplinary team at their service.
+Program adaptability: services should determine, in consultation with the allied health team, the needs of educators and children, and the best way to meet these needs.